 But if you were to compare the picture quality of both the printers, most of the users thought that the IVY prints better images, as they look bright and nice.

 Verdict: Canon IVY Wins

-Interestingly, the Canon IVY enjoys a rating of 4.6 stars out of 5 and has over 76% positive reviews.
+Interestingly, the Canon IVY has a huge chunk of positive reviews.
 Most users seem to appreciate the photo quality, the ease of the setup, and the detailed instruction manual that comes with it.